pbaker321/Whats-Cooking/README.md

 ### User Stories

 * As a User I want a clean and clear Website
+* As a User I want to be able to navigate around the site with ease
-* As a User I want to be able to use the website with ease
+* As a User I want to be able to use the website with ease with clear messages
 * As a User I want to be able to find a wide arrange of recipes
 * As a user I want to find new and random recipes using certain ingredients
+* As a User I want to look for different international cuisines
+* As a User I want to see different recipes for certain dishes
 * As a User I want to find new and random recipes using certain dietry requirements
 * As a User I want to find new and random recipes using certain intolerances or allergens
+* As a User I want to be able to see a image of the dish before seeing the recipe
 * As a User I want to access recipes easily
 * As a User I want to see an image of the recipe
 * As a User I want to able to use the site on different platforms